mb-wali/flask/README.md

 # Flask App

-Flask App is a simple Web Server which was build to test on Cyverse Discovery Environment and deploying it as VICE app.
+Flask App is a simple Web Server which was developed to deploy as VICE APP in Cyverse Discovery Environment on Cyverse Austria workshop 18 -22 Nov, 2019.

 ## Build